Drill Hall Library: Current use

-The renovation of the library cost £3.3 million, and was funded by the South East England Development Agency (SEEDA).
+The renovation of the Drill Hall as a library cost £3.3 million, and was funded by the South East England Development Agency (SEEDA).

-The Drill Hall Library was opened by the Rt Hon David Miliband MP on Monday, 13 February 2006.
+The Drill Hall Library was opened by David Miliband MP on 13 February 2006.

 The refurbished Drill Hall now holds the Universities at Medway library and houses 370 PC study spaces, 400 open study spaces and more than 100,000 volumes, in what is widely regarded as the longest library in Europe.

 The Drill Hall Library at Medway was short listed for a prestigious Royal Institute of British Architects (RIBA) award.

 The Library, was also voted a winner by judges at the Medway Design Awards.
 These inaugural awards, run by the Medway Renaissance Partnership, celebrated outstanding buildings and public spaces in the region.

 In 2007, the Pilkington Building (former Canteen Building, now Refectory, lecture theatre and other offices) and the Drill Hall Library were both joint winners of the Building Renovation category of the Kent Design Awards.

 In 2012, the library opened the Archibald Hay Mess (named after the youngest naval rating killed in the bombing in 1917 – see above), a cafe and place for students to eat within the library.